ibexa/documentation-developer/docs/content_management/user_generated_content.md

 | `versionNo`             | `integer` | Number of the version to edit.
 The version must be an unpublished draft. |
 | `languageCode`          | `string`  | Language code of the version.
 Example: `eng-GB`                          |

-For example, `/content/edit/draft/1/5/eng-GB` enables you to edit draft 5 of Content item 1 in English.
+For example, `/content/edit/draft/1/5/eng-GB` enables you to edit draft 5 of content item 1 in English.

 ## Content editing templates